Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

 - A 56-year-old man who has been diagnosed with vasospastic angina comes to the emergency department with an acute episode of chest pain.
 Which of the following would be the initial drug of choice for this patient?

 - Nitroglycerin patch

 Acute Coronary Syndrome (ACS)

-The term acute coronary syndrome (ACS) refers to patients in whom there is a suspicion or confirmation of acute myocardial ischemia or infarction, associated with symptoms of precordial discomfort or pressure, with or without dyspnea, nausea, and diaphoresis.
-The three traditional types of ACS are non-ST-elevation myocardial infarction (NSTEMI), ST-elevation MI (STEMI), and unstable angina (UA).
-Since the advent of high-sensitivity troponin testing, most patients who would have been diagnosed with UA in the past are now diagnosed as having NSTEMI.
-The most common cause of acute coronary syndromes is an acute thrombus in an atherosclerotic coronary artery, with lesser causes being coronary artery embolism, coronary spasm, and coronary artery dissection.
+The term acute coronary syndrome (ACS) refers to patients with suspicion or confirmation of acute myocardial ischemia or infarction, associated with symptoms of chest pain or pressure, with or without dyspnea, nausea, and diaphoresis.
+The three types of ACS are non-ST-elevation myocardial infarction (NSTEMI), ST-elevation MI (STEMI), and unstable angina (UA).

 |Diagnosis||Clinical features||ECG findings||Laboratory findings|

 |Unstable angina||Ischemic chest pain that occurs at rest or with previously tolerated levels of exertion||None, or ST-segment depressions||None|